Best Fishing Backpack (carry your tackle the right way!)

 Can They Carry Fishing Rods?

-You’ll probably find some backpacks that are designed to carry fishing rods, often with pockets somewhere on the exterior.
+You’ll probably find some fishing backpacks that are designed to carry fishing rods, often with two pockets somewhere on the exterior.

 Even if your backpack doesn’t have designated rod holders, you could fashion your own using water bottle holder pouches on the side and/or compression straps on the backpack.